 Having completely clear cupboards also provides the opportunity for a good scrub-down!

-Because the biggest problem in the kitchen was the lack of a pantry, my husband's family decided to gift Louise one - the reveal of which was a pretty touching moment.
+Because the biggest problem in this kitchen was not having a proper pantry, my husband's family decided to gift Louise one - the reveal of which was a pretty touching moment.
 Who knew a pantry could deliver so much happiness! ;) (#me) Luckily Damian was there to whip this together as we were decluttering.

-We went through the pantry items, getting rid of anything past its use-by-date, then transferred everything to the pantry shelves.
+We went through the pantry items, getting rid of anything past its use-by-date, then transferred it all to the new pantry shelves.

 As I set up the pantry, I was thinking about which items were accessed most frequently - these were placed on the upper shelves - and which items were used less often, to be placed down the bottom.